SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/device-details.md

 <a name="availability"></a>
 ### Availability

-In addition to connection monitoring, {{< product-c8y-iot >}} offers a separate availability monitoring for machines, see [Availability](#monitoring-availability) for more information.
+The Availability tab offers availability monitoring for machines, see [Monitoring and controlling devices > Availability](#monitoring-availability) for more information.

 <a name="child-devices"></a>